 - 1 large egg room temperature

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1 cup chopped walnuts
+- 1 cup walnuts chopped

 - Fill each muffin tin about ¾ the way full.
-Sprinkle each muffin with granulated sugar.

 - Bake for 20 to 25 minutes, until golden brown or until a toothpick inserted into the center comes out clean.
 Allow the muffins to cool before eating.